-Term Definition Air Emissions The emission of air pollutants such as sulphur dioxide (SO_2), nitrogen oxides and particulate matter.
+Term Definition Air Emissions The emission of air pollutants such as sulphur dioxide (SO 2), nitrogen oxides and particulate matter.
 Availability The fraction of a given operating period in which a generating unit is available without outages and capacity reductions.
 Also known as Equivalent Availability Factor.
 Baseload An operating regime of power generation at a reasonably constant rate to serve continuous system load, and not designed to respond to peak demands or emergencies.
-Capacity purchase Power generation capacity contracted under long-term agreement.
-Carbon neutral When the greenhouse gas emissions associated with an activity or entity are balanced by carbon removal elsewhere, such as carbon credits, carbon sinks or storage.
-Also known as net zero carbon dioxide emissions.
-Climate Action Finance Framework (CAFF) Launched in 2017, CAFF supports the transition to a low-carbon economy by attracting socially-responsible, sustainable financing.
-It supports CLP's investments in reducing carbon emissions and increasing energy efficiency.
-CAFF sets out how CLP proposes to raise Climate Action Bonds to invest in projects that are consistent with both the Group's investment and climate strategies.
+Capacity purchase Additional third-party owned power generation capacity contracted by CLP under long-term agreements to meet customer demand.
+Some of these agreements may confer CLP rights to use the generation assets and exercise dispatch control as if they belonged to the Group.
+Carbon neutral When the greenhouse gas emissions associated with an activity or entity are balanced by carbon removal elsewhere, such as carbon credits, carbon sinks or storage, and Renewable Energy Certificates.
+Climate Action Finance Framework (CAFF) Launched in 2017, CAFF supports the transition to a low-carbon economy by attracting socially responsible, sustainable financings, and to support CLP's investments that reduce the carbon content of energy generated and increase the efficiency of energy usage.
+The CAFF formalises and governs project evaluation, management of proceeds and reporting for Climate Action Finance Transactions, including bonds, loans and other forms of finance.
 Climate Vision 2050 CLP's Climate Vision 2050 sets out a series of 10-year targets from 2010 to 2050 compared to 2007 levels.
 These targets are based on the Company's generation capacity on an equity plus long-term capacity and energy purchase basis.
 They consist of decarbonisation targets, measured in terms of the Group's carbon intensity, and clean energy targets, based on the renewable and non-carbon emitting energy share of CLP's generation portfolio.
-Combined-cycle gas turbine (CCGT) A technology used in gas-fired generation to enable significantly higher efficiency by utilising residual heat from gas turbine exhaust to run steam turbine and generating additional electricity Decarbonisation Decarbonisation of the power sector primarily refers to the reduction in the greenhouse gas emissions from electricity generation.
+Combined-cycle gas turbine (CCGT) A technology used in gas-fired generation to enable significantly higher efficiency by utilising residual heat from gas turbine exhaust to run steam turbine and generating additional electricity.
+Decarbonisation Decarbonisation of the power sector primarily refers to the reduction in the greenhouse gas emissions from electricity generation.
 At CLP, it is measured by the reduction in the carbon intensity, which is expressed in kilograms of carbon dioxide per kWh of electricity sent out.
 Default Market Offer (DMO) The annual maximum total bill amount, also called a reference price, that electricity companies can charge for the standing offer prices based on a set average usage amount for customers in New South Wales, South Australia and south east Queensland.
 A similar scheme, the Victorian Default Offer (VDO), is in operation in Victoria.
 See standing offer.
 Demand response Demand response programmes encourage participating customers to commit to short-term reductions in electricity demand, helping energy suppliers to keep the grid running optimally during high load periods.
 Development Plan The Development Plan, part of the Scheme of Control Agreement (SoC) in Hong Kong, covers capital projects for the provision and future expansion of electricity supply systems, to be implemented over a given five-year period, subject to the approval of the Executive Council of Hong Kong.
 Digitalisation The application of new information technologies including artificial intelligence and data analytics to help electricity utilities develop new customer-centric services and improve operations.